-I am 22, working 50-70 hour weeks and maintaining my internet presence for this blog in hopes of someday making my blog my full time job!
+I am a young millennial, working 50-70 hour weeks and maintaining my internet presence for this blog in hopes of someday making my blog my full time job!
 I am a little crazy.
 But when I explain to them that at 30 years old, I will be sitting in a home that is 100% paid for, with no credit card payments, student loans, or car payments, they don’t think that I am so crazy anymore.
 They start asking me how instead of why.

 What they also don’t tell you is how fantastic it feels that pay day morning when you get to make your last payment on your first big snowball.
 When I paid off my first student loan, I cried a little.
 Because it was gone.
 And I wouldn’t owe any more money to that loan.
 Ever.
 The second and third account that you pay off just keep getting better and better.

 They don’t tell you about the roller coaster of emotions when you do get paid and realize that half of your paycheck can go to extra debt payments.
 But it definitely is one roller coaster after another.
 It will all be worth it when everything is completely paid off.
 They don’t tell you the true sacrifices you will have to make.
 They don’t tell you, because there is no way to describe these to people who aren’t on their journey yet.
 There are no words to describe the challenges, sacrifices, joys, and excitement of this journey.

 Don’t start your journey unless you are ready to deal with all the sacrifice that it takes.
 Ready to give up eating out for every lunch during the work week and that $5 Starbucks on the way to work.
 Don’t start it if you aren’t ready for a little criticism from people.
 People will tell you that it is normal to have debt, which they aren’t necessarily wrong.